-Here we examine the most compelling setting for studying missing values: strategies that combine information from many predictors.
-We combine information using two kinds of principal components regression (PCR).
-PCR is a simple method for handling correlated predictors and potential overfitting problems.
-It also provides a natural connection with the dimensionality of expected returns.
+We now examine the more compelling setting for studying missing values: strategies that combine information from many predictors.
+We combine information using principal components regression (PCR), a simple method for handling potentially correlated predictors and potential overfitting problems.